Lab Shopping & The Absurdity of High THC - GTR Seeds

 A recent study published in the National Library of Medicine sought to expose the industry standard inflation and did just that.
 Out of 23 different samples with posted potencies - all 22 were inflated by an average of 25% with some even farther off the mark.
 The study is groundbreaking in my book and I hope it does eventually lead to some changes in the industry.
 The highest testing flower in the study, a "Danky Kong" was said to be 27.73% THC - the sample came back at 19.58% when independently tested.

 Overall the study found the average THC content between the 23 varieties was 14.91% - with the lowest reported labeled at 17.87% - while if they'd believe the labels the average was well into the 20's.
+Please take the time to check it out.

 But why does it matter?